aveith/aveith.github.io/_pages/about.md

 ---

 * I am a Postdoctoral Fellow in the [Department of Computer Science](http://www.cs.toronto.edu/) at the [University of Toronto](http://www.toronto.edu/). [[Curriculum Vitae]](http://aveith.github.io/files/AlexandreVeith-CV.pdf).
-* I work on placement and optimisation problems.
+* I work on (re)configuration and optimisation problems.
 * I like to code.
 * I am self-motivated.